rowlandjl/Medication-Tracker/README.md

 ## How to Use the Site

-Instructions on how to log into a test account w/ dummy data What to do once they're logged in
+To test out the site before creating an account, use the following information to log in using a test account:
+1. Username: `test@email.com`
+2. Password: `password`

 ## ER Diagram